 Aquatic and semi-aquatic turtles are popular as pets.
-The most well known species is probably the red eared slider although there are several species which are commonly kept as pets.
+The best-known species is probably the red-eared slider, but it's only one of several species of aquatic turtle that are commonly kept as pets.

 Pet turtles have been popular for a long time.
-Baby red eared sliders were readily available and inexpensive many years ago which unfortunately resulted in a lot of neglected turtles since they were often sent home with only a tiny plastic bowl and a little plastic tree (unfortunately these are still sold with turtles in some places).
+Baby red-eared sliders were readily available and inexpensive many years ago, which unfortunately resulted in a lot of neglected turtles since they were, and in some places still are, often sent home with only a little plastic bowl and a tiny plastic tree.

 Aquatic Turtles and Children